Jesús Permuy: Architecture and urban planning

 Permuy's community activism led to the establishment of Little Havana's Jose Marti Park in 1980.
 He began efforts to create a park for the growing Hispanic community in the area in 1972, applying his urban planning background to help select the eventual location in 1973.
 Permuy recommended a site on the Miami River, which was met with some protest, but unanimously approved by the Miami City Commission.
 Permuy would go on to be a member of the five-person jury that chose the final design from a pool of thirteen submissions.
 The park also served as a safe gathering place for children in the Miami area during the instability of the drug crisis of the 1970s and 1980s.

 In 1983, Permuy was appointed by Maurice Ferré and the Miami City Commission to the East Little Havana Task Force, which was assembled that year to investigate and combat the deteriorating economic and living conditions in the area as a result of the Mariel boatlift crisis.
 He was elected Vice Chair of the Taskforce later that year.
 In 1984 he was made co-chairman and helped develop the East Little Havana Redevelopment Plan, which was submitted to the City of Miami at the conclusion of the Taskforce that year.
 During this period, Ferré also appointed Permuy as Vice President and Government Alternate of the Allapattah Advisory Board and Community Action Agency to develop long-term socioeconomic growth plans for the area.

-Internationally, Permuy appointed by El Salvador's President, José Napoleón Duarte to lead the Earthquake Reconstruction Committee in the aftermath of the 1986 San Salvador earthquake and consequently spent the following year training El Salvadorian officials on modern urban planning principals following the reconstruction.
+Internationally, Permuy was appointed by El Salvador's President José Napoleón Duarte to lead the Earthquake Reconstruction Committee in the aftermath of the 1986 San Salvador earthquake and consequently spent the following year training Salvadoran officials on modern urban planning principles following the reconstruction.
 While assisting with the rebuilding and regional planning efforts in the area, Permuy also worked with USAID to develop the Municipalities in Action program.
 Managed by Permuy's United Schools of America group, the program trained mayors and other local leaders and officials in El Salvador and Guatemala on how to manage and support democratic governments and institutions from 1986 to 1988.

 Permuy has also been a frequent guest lecturer, traveling nationally and internationally to share his expertise and design philosophy with several leading institutions including Johns Hopkins University, Columbia University, the University of Miami, and Florida International University.
-Permuy also served as a Jury Member for the University of Miami Department of Architecture and Planning, and had taught graduate-level urban planning courses at Florida International University in the 1980s.
+Permuy also served as a Jury Member for the University of Miami Department of Architecture and Planning, and has taught graduate-level urban planning courses at Florida International University in the 1980s.